-The master (I^2C) drives all Start and Stop signals and initiates all transactions.
-To start a transaction, the I2C Controller generates a start condition by pulling the SDA signal Low while SCL is High.
-To complete a transaction, the I2C Controller generates a Stop condition by creating a low-to-High transition of the SDA signal while the SCL signal is High.
-The start and stop bits in the I2C Control Register control the sending of the Start and Stop conditions.
+The master (I^2C) drives all start and stop signals and initiates all transactions.
+To start a transaction, the I^2C Controller generates a start condition by pulling the SDA signal Low while SCL is High.
+To complete a transaction, the I^2C Controller generates a stop condition by creating a low-to-High transition of the SDA signal while the SCL signal is High.
+The start and stop bits in the I^2C Control Register control the sending of the start and stop conditions.
 A master is also allowed to end one transaction and begin a new one by issuing a Restart.
 This is accomplished by setting the start bit at the end of a transaction, rather than the stop bit.
-Note that the Start condition not sent until the start bit is set and data has been written to the I2C Data Register.
+Note that a start condition not sent until the start bit is set and data has been written to the I^2C Data Register.